yaweli/pipi/README.md

 hr{border-color:#e0e0e0;margin:30px 0}

-instead alocate a class name and use it in the <hr> like this <hr class=myclass>   and in the css :  .myclass{border-color:#e0e0e0;margin:30px 0} the why is , if i wil add in the future other <hr> i dont want him to behave otther than norman default .
+instead alocate a class name and use it in the <hr> like this <hr class=myclass>   and in the css :  .myclass{border-color:#e0e0e0;margin:30px 0} the why is if i will add in the future other <hr> i dont want him to behave otther than norman default .